edong6768/Extended-Kalman-Filter-in-JAX/README.md

 # Extended Kalman Filter in JAX
 Implementation of Extended Kalman Filter(EKF) using JAX library.
 JAX is used for its ability to automatically calculate jacobian through `jax.numpy.jacfwd`.
 There is also an EKF code written with Numpy instead of JAX, where jacobian matrix has to be calculated by hand and then be explicitly given as argument in the code.
-This code was created as an assignment from lecture DEEE0728-001(Statistical inference and machine learning) in KNUEE.
+This code was created as an assignment from lecture DEEE0728-001(Statistical inference and machine learning), KNU Fall 2022.

 ![](README_asset/track.PNG)